 In these uncertain times, employees are looking to organizational leaders for guidance.
 They want to understand both the micro and macro priorities on which they should focus, as well as what the expectations for their specific role will be.
 One particularly effective method for overcoming the heightened anxiety employees face in dispersed teams is to have managers focus the attention of their direct reports on goal setting – specifically the objectives and key results methodology (i.e., OKRs).

 As we have highlighted in other articles, OKRs prove effective in enhancing both collaboration and agility as a bidirectional exercise in goal-setting.
 Rather than simply cascading down from the c-suite level, employees are encouraged to develop their own OKRs in harmony with an organization’s strategic vision.
-Once remote employees have established their OKRs, management should continue to monitor objectives and key results as they typically would (i.e., on a quarterly/yearly basis), but with an added emphasis the consistent communication/feedback we highlighted in the previous section (i.e., something outside of the formal review setting, such as pulse surveys).
+Once remote employees have established their OKRs, management should continue to monitor objectives and key results as they typically would (i.e., on a quarterly/yearly basis), but with an added emphasis on the consistent performance communication we highlighted in the previous section (i.e., something outside of the formal review setting, such as pulse surveys).

 Finally, organizations must also look to maintain engagement by focusing on developing a culture of employee recognition.
 Why recognition?
 Well, whether through gamification, public praise (via an employee experience platform), or a few words of gratitude shared directly in a weekly one-on-one, recognition confirms to employees that they are, in fact, valued.
-With employees and management having recently moved from a few desks apart to a few miles apart (in some cases, even further), the power of positive reinforcement shouldn’t be taken for granted.
+With employees and management having moved from a few desks apart to a few miles apart (in some cases, even further), the power of positive reinforcement shouldn’t be taken for granted.

 Encourage Employees to Self-Evaluate